charlieheslington/jabbourianjs/README.md

 * Do not use 'could', 'would', or 'should' .Use 'must' or 'shall' to describe a requirement
 * Note that 'no' equals zero, and that zero is singular.
 'No computer left behind' is correct.
 'No computers left behind' is incorrect
 * Use quantitative adverbs like 'few', 'some', 'many',and 'most' with care.
 They refer to plurality any way you count them.
 'Most' equals at least 50 percent

+This version can also take an uploaded .docx file and analyse structure and Jabbourian.
+Files should adhere to the template or use Heading 1 Attrbutes for document section titles.
+The .docx analyser checks for the following sections within a document:

+* Executive Summary
+* Problem Statement
+* Background
+* Assumptions
+* Techniques and Tools
+* Problem Solution
+* Risk Assessment
+* References

 ## Status
 Project is: _in progress_